-How to remotely administer a Windows client computer by using System Center Configuration Manager
+How to remotely administer a Windows client computer by using Configuration Manager

-Applies to: System Center Configuration Manager (Current Branch) Configuration Manager allows you to connect to client computers using Configuration Manager Remote Control.
+Applies to: Configuration Manager (current branch) Configuration Manager allows you to connect to client computers using Configuration Manager Remote Control.
 Before you begin to use remote control, ensure that you review the information in the following articles: